|Worthless WCC Bypass Planning Application 'Debate'|

 We listened to the supposedly informed deliberations of our councillors.
 We were disappointed.

-Most of the councillors said nothing, did not raise any query and took no part in any discussion.
+Most of the councillors at the meeting said nothing, did not raise any query and had no part in any debate.

 Prompted by an ACA question, a councillor asked about the impact of the forecast increase of HGVs (to be caused by the bypass) on the neighbouring Wiltshire communities of Southwick, North Bradley & Yarnbrook.
 But the Wiltshire Councillors were reassured by an officer that this was a matter for the Highways Authority.
 Which is...?
 Highways officers and councillors in charge of highways were all there at this same meeting.

 A vote for the application was called.
 Seven out of twelve committee members present raised their hands.
 In a previous odd twist, the original chairman, who had made the number on the committee up to fourteen, went from the committee just prior to this Westbury Bypass planning application meeting on 16 May 2007.
-There was a party briefing meeting on 14 May '07, at which we believe councillors were told how to vote.
+There was a party briefing meeting, just before, at which we believe councillors were told how to vote.

 Our Wiltshire councillors did not have any proper debate about whether need outweighed adverse impact.
 Apart from environmental and public transport campaigners, no-one really considered the adverse impact.